 4. Eradicates negative reviews and product returns

-As long as you exploit every attribute offered by the EBC feature, the probability of providing greater customer clarity increases.
+As long as you exploit every attribute the EBC feature offers, the probability of providing greater customer clarity increases.
 This will reduce the occurrences of buyers returning orders due to inaccurate product descriptions, be it in the form of faulty mentioning of features or poor depiction of the actual product design.

 Creating the most easily descriptive creatives for your product listing would cancel the possibility of acquiring negative reviews from unsatisfied customers.